 “Unless your baby has allergies or very sensitive skin, this shouldn’t be a problem for her, no matter how young she is,” says Mary Spraker, a pediatric dermatologist at Emory University in Atlanta.

 Be sure to choose a liquid detergent, as it tends to rinse more thoroughly, especially if you have hard water.
 Powders are more likely to leave flakes on clothing that can irritate baby’s skin and to strip flame-retardants from clothes.

 If her skin does seem irritated or she seems itchy, try a detergent that’s free of dyes and fragrances (this still doesn’t necessarily need to be baby-specific).
 If you still notice a reaction, try rinsing the clothing twice or use a baby detergent until she is at least a year old.
 Dr. Spraker says, “Allergies to fragrances in laundry cleaners are rare, but they do occur occasionally.”
 Bottom line: unless you have a specific concern, whatever detergent you are using for the rest of your family is just dandy.

 The “Best of” Baby Clothing

-I asked 50 mommies to name their favorite brands/stores.
+We asked 500 mommies to name their favorite brands/stores.
 Here are the results (by $$$):

 $ ~ Economy